 #1 Your Lack of Attention

 What are the weaknesses of a narcissist?
 Indifference and invisibility.
 Narcissists thrive on attention- they need to be the focal point of your life.
+The best way to make a narcissist miserable is by taking away these things from them.

 That’s why even negative attention rarely fazes them.
 Arguments and insults often stoke their ego- they know that you’re still spending energy thinking about them, and this mindset encourages them to keep acting the same way.